-We've all heard the story of the cat who was sick or old and one day just vanished.
-This has lead to many people to believe that cats will go away to die on their own.
+We’ve all heard the story of a cat who was sick or old and one day just vanished.
+This has lead many people to believe that cats will go away to die on their own.
 But is this true?

-Another theory I have as to why cats will often hide when they are dying is because they just want to be alone.
-They aren't feeling well and would prefer to go somewhere quiet and dark where they can sleep in peace.
-I know when I'm sick I just want to be left on my own to wallow!
+And finally, cats hide when they are dying is that they simply want to be alone.
+A sick cat isn’t feeling well and prefers to be somewhere quiet and dark so they can sleep in peace.
+I know when I’m sick I just want to be left on my own to wallow!

 I recently heard a story of a cat who was accidentally run over by his owner.
 She caught a view of him running away into the garden next door.
 After much searching, he was eventually found hiding alone in some vegetation.
 Luckily for him, he survived with 8 remaining lives.
 However, had his injuries been bad enough, he would have died alone in that hidden spot.
 Again, it wasn’t that he’d gone there to die, he knew he had been injured and he went and hid somewhere quiet.
 So it’s not just dying cats who do this but injured cats also.

 Cats don’t always hide in such an out of the way spot that you can’t find him.
 You may find him hiding in a wardrobe or cupboard.
 If you notice your cat has suddenly started hiding it may be a warning that he is possibly sick.
 Even if you notice no other symptoms, this is something that should be checked out by a vet.